Carolyn Gage

 notice this, they would have to notice the lack of anger or grief.
 I submit that her critics did not miss the anger or grief at all, and, furthermore, I submit that she received the Pulitzer precisely because that anger and that grief were missing.
 She told an incest story in which there is not political context, in which the act itself is as isolated as a tree falling in the woods, in which the perpetrator is not a sadistic predator, but “merely” a loser.
 Her survivor is resigned, superior, moving on.
 How poignant, how handy.

-is not the only dissociative narrative being valorized as the whole story.
+How I Learned to Drive is not the only dissociative narrative being valorized as the whole story.
 There are several well-known performance artists, women and self-declared survivors of horrendous sexual abuse, who tour to colleges and universities where they take their clothes off and even recreate scenarios of sexual abuse in the name of sexually liberating themselves or protesting the

 objectification of women.
 Performance art critics have written tomes of theory about these artists, none of which incorporates a shred of theory about trauma and recovery.